mkreilly/mapcraft_eg/docs/modeling_demographics.md

 ## Census Data

 Block group data (basis for the new TAZ system) is released for the 5-year estimate.
 The 5-year release (2013-2017) will be the census control for RTP21.
 It should be released on Dec 7, 2018.
 Until then, we will use the most up-to-date release (same time every year).

+## Flow
+REMI and associated regional models produce two tables of regional level demographic data to send to BAUST and/or BATMT:
+* household_controls
+* regional_controls

+Each five-year period BAUST is run, the model ensures that the total household count by type is the same as represented in the control totals.
+At the end of the forecast, two demographic data flows are summarized at the MAZ level and passed to both the Population Synthesizer and BATMT:
+* household count by type
+* other forecasts produced by associated scripts  for data in the regional_controls file that is not explicitly used in BAUST